 Common data types applicable to the MAF Interface are inherited from clause 6.3 of [3].

 Table 5.2-1 and 5.2-2 list the request and response primitive parameters inherited from clauses 6.4.1 and 6.4.2 in [3], respectively; the data types of these parameters are unchanged.

-NOTE: All other optional request and response primitive parameters defined in clause 6.4.1 of [3] are not used on the MAF Interface.
+The From parameter shall include the MAF client ID which can be a Node-ID, AE-ID or CSE-ID, depending on whether the client acts on behalf of a node, AE or CSE.
+Note that this is in contrast to primitives on the Mca and Mca interface, where the From primitive parameter cannot include a Node-ID.NOTE: All other optional request and response primitive parameters defined in clause 6.4.1 of [3] are not used on the MAF Interface.

 Table 5.1.2-1: MAF Interface request primitive parameters